garconvacher/eBookDys/readme.md

 Let’s hope it shakes people a little bit so that we don’t just embed dedicated typefaces in Reading Systems and call the job done.
 Hopefully, it will also offer a sensible starting point for people to whom it might be useful.

-You are warmly welcomed to give feedback.
+You are warmly invited to give feedback.

 ## Licence

-All files available in this repo are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which means you can copy, modify, distribute and use them for free, including commercial purposes, without asking permission from or providing attribution to me.
+All files available in this repo are licensed under [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which means you can copy, modify, distribute and use them for free, including commercial purposes, without asking permission from or providing attribution.

 ## How to

-Just add this stylesheet in an eBook.
+Just add this stylesheet in your eBook.
 It was designed to override the stylesheets that are already present in the file.
 However, given the state of eBook Production, it is quite impossible to override anything in the best conditions (e.g. unsemantic markup).

 ## Sources